Table of contentsClick link to navigate to the desired location

 How is resentment formed?

-Resentment usually develops due to the following factors:
+Resentment usually develops through the following factors:

 How does resentment affect a person?